endorh/smart-completion/CONTRIBUTING.md

 ***

-This project is an experiment to find a project setup that can be used to develop multi-loader and multi-version mods more efficiently.
+This project is basically my experiment to find a project setup that I can use to develop multi-loader and multi-version mods more efficiently.

-Currently, running with Forge fails for some Minecraft versions.
-This issue was introduced when the build logic was migrated to Gradle's Kotlin DSL.
+Currently, running the Forge version from the IDE fails for some Minecraft versions.
+Running with the Gradle task `runClient` sometimes is more reliable, but it can still fail.
+This issue was introduced when the build logic was migrated to Gradle's Kotlin DSL (73d229e25b63a858595c4e198a7b229ab459634b).

 In addition, switching Minecraft versions sometimes fails due to a file being locked by the IDE.

+If you have any suggestions to improve the project structure, by all means, please share them with me, either on [Discord](https://discord.gg/gqYVjBq65U) or by creating an issue/PR.